fbiville/pack/README.md

 ### Example: Updating a stack

-In this example, an existing stack called `org.example.my-stack` is updated with a new build image `my-stack/build:v2` and a new run image `my-stack/run:v2`.
+In this example, an existing stack `org.example.my-stack` is updated with a new build image `my-stack/build:v2` and a new run image `my-stack/run:v2`.

 ```bash